nstack/stackhut/docs/getting_started/tutorial_create.rst

         "result": 6
     }

 Great, so things are all working, right?
-Well, the ``stackhut run`` command by default runs the service using your own host OS and any dependencies you have installed.
-However, to be fully test your setup you may wish to locally build the container image and run your code within it.
+Well, by default the ``stackhut run`` command runs the service using your main OS and any dependencies you have installed.
+However, to be fully test your setup you may wish to locally build the service container and run your code within it.
 That way you'll be running the exact same code, in the same container, as will be on the server.

 You can achieve this by first building the image,

 .. code-block:: bash

-    stackhut build
+    $ stackhut build

 and then running it using the ``-c`` flag,

 .. code-block:: bash

-    stackhut run -c test_request.json
+    $ stackhut run -c test_request.json

+.. note :: You must manually rebuild the image to ensure the latest changes are present before using `stackhut run -c` - this is because building can be time-comsuming and often you may wish to run tests without first performing this step.

+.. note :: Running an image requires Docker to be installed and configured correctly.
+If you get errors try running `docker info` and if you're on OSX remember to run `boot2docker up` first.

 This runs the service request in the container, using the ``test_request.json`` file from the host project directory, and similarly writes the output to the ``run_results`` directory on the host.
 Looking at ``run_results/output.json``,